 Custom abutments, on the other hand, are fabricated in a dental laboratory based on a detailed impression or digital scan of the patient’s mouth.
 This process ensures the abutment perfectly matches the patient’s implant position and gum contour.
 This tailored fit provides superior support for the soft tissue and helps create a more seamless, natural-looking restoration compared to what is often achievable with stock options.

-How Do Custom Abutments Differ From Stock Abutments?
+Why Choose a Custom Abutments Differ From Stock Abutments?

 When choosing between custom and stock abutments, you’re essentially deciding between a tailored suit and one bought off the rack.
 While both serve the same basic function, the differences in fit, manufacturing, and final appearance are significant.
 Stock abutments are mass-produced in predetermined sizes and shapes, offering a convenient and cost-effective solution.
 However, they often require modifications to the patient’s soft tissue to achieve a decent fit.